 Smiles, greetings and hellos.

 Only a few months since the island has opened, there is no shortage of tourists.
 There are Chinese, and Koreans, Russians and Brazilians, English and South Africans but mostly there are Filipinos.
 Filipino families having end of year family vacations and engagement photos at the beach, eating breakfast together, and lunch together and trying to squeeze into a tricycle all together.
-There are the western foods that you could find everywhere but look closer and you will see that breakfast options are dominated by bangusilo, rice and fluffy pandesal.
+There are the western foods of course that you could find everywhere but look closer and you will see that breakfast options are dominated by bangusilo, rice and fluffy pandesal.
 Rain might threaten to ruin sunset shots and crowds might become too tight but locals never lose their slow pace, their kindness or their gratitude for life.

-The food options can feel oh so western but the smells are not.
-Garlic rice for breakfast, lunch or dinner, fried fish and crispy onions.
+The food options can feel oh, so western but the smells are not.
+Garlic rice for breakfast, lunch or dinner, plus fried fish and crispy onions.
 Aromas that are earthy and sweet, familiar in a way that seems strange and drink choices that leave no doubt as to where you are.
 Sweet or green mango shakes, calamansi juice and pandan flavoured water.
 The nightlife the island has been known for could not exist without the passion for life and dance and song that Filipinos have.
-Family is everything and families even party together, posing for a gazillion photos and bursting into karaoke songs.
+Family is everything and families party together, pose for a gazillion photos and burst into karaoke songs.
 Even on those quiet dinner nights, you can always count on some locals bringing the tunes and showcasing their incredible singing skills.
 Then they dance and sing some more and create the atmosphere we all want to go and enjoy.
 Boracay was surprising in so many ways, but mostly for this.